This post may contain affiliate links. Please read our disclosure policy.

 - Be sure to salt this recipe enough!
 There’s quite a lot of pasta and cream cheese, so it needs a decent amount of salt to not taste bland.

 Questions about this spinach artichoke pasta recipe?
 Did you make it?
-Tag me #saltandlavender on Instagram and leave me a comment/review below. 🙂
+Tag me #saltandlavender on Instagram or leave me a comment below!

 Spinach Artichoke Pasta